Fu-chaojie/CEP_Supplementary_Materials/README.md

 Control Engineering Practice
 “Delay-Compensated LPV Model Predictive Control for Trajectory Tracking of Autonomous Vehicles with Steering Actuator Dynamics:
-Design and Real-Vehicle Validation on a Steer-by-Wire Platform” Supplementary video
+Design and Real-Vehicle Validation on a Steer-by-Wire Platform” Supplementary video DLC maneuver.mp4 is a video of DLC experiments.
+SLC maneuver.mp4 is a video of SLC experiments.
+The third-person perspective experimental video.mp4 is from the perspective outside the vehicle.
 # Real-Vehicle Experimental Dataset

 This repository contains the real-vehicle experimental data used in our paper.
 All data files are provided in MATLAB `.mat` format.
 These datasets are utilized to validate and compare the performance of the proposed control algorithm against a baseline under various driving maneuvers.